vatpac-technology/sops/docs/separation-standards/classd.md

 !!! tip
     Sequencing arrivals **5 minutes** apart at the IAF will generally provide enough time to facilitate successive approaches.
 Smaller, slower aircraft may require more spacing.

 Where visual separation is possible, the sequence may be tightened provided ADC can [visually acquire](#visually-acquired-aircraft) each aircraft as they conduct the approach.
+The [10nm standard](#10nm) may help to provide further descent to aircraft prior to establishing visual contact.

 !!! example
     With a cloud base of 3,200ft AGL, ADC should expect to sight aircraft at roughly 10nm.
 Successive RNP approaches may be conducted with vertical separation maintained until each leading aircraft is sighted, when the following aircraft may be descended and cleared for the approach.